Evaluación de la Ley

 Although the Law Evaluation Department is part of the administrative structure of the Chamber of Deputies, the decision as to which laws to evaluate is made by the Law Evaluation Committee, a group comprising elected members of Congress from multiple parties that functions similarly to a standing committee and meets every two months.

 The Committee prepares the list of potential laws to be evaluated based on the requests they receive from Deputies or other political bodies (standing committees, the Speaker Of The House, etc.).
-To select the laws chosen for evaluation, the Law Evaluation Department assess the laws according to selection criteria such as technical feasibility, general applicability of the law, political neutrality, among others, and then presents the filtered list to the Committee for them to agree which law to evaluate next .
+To select the laws chosen for evaluation, the Law Evaluation Department assesses the laws according to selection criteria such as technical feasibility, general applicability of the law, political neutrality, among others, and then presents the filtered list to the Committee for them to agree which law to evaluate next .
 Due to human resources constraints, the Committee selects no more than 1 or 2 laws each year.

 Today the Evaluation Department employs a multidisciplinary team of four full-time professionals.
 These are trained researchers and facilitators with expertise in both quantitative and qualitative research methods and the moderation of group discussions.